 Every effort is made to keep the interaction between the different age groups and sexes appropriate.
 Boys’ and girls’ dorms are separate buildings and are supervised by males and females, respectively.
 Age groups are separated by dorm assignments as follows: 8-12, 13-15, and 16-18.
 We understand that the older kids’ behavior, although appropriate within their age group, is not always appropriate for the younger ones.
 The program is structured to limit this type of interaction and enhance all the age groups’ experiences.

 The rules at NASC are easy to follow.
 No smoking, drinking, or drugs.
-Violators will be sent home immediately at their own expense without a refund.
 Campers are asked to refrain from behaviors that affect others negatively, such as using foul language, ditching activities, and littering.
-Punishments for the aforementioned are usually KP-oriented.
-It’s simple cause and effect; break rules and lose participation privileges.
-Because of the structure of the program, we seldom have incidents requiring punishments to be administered.
-At no time do we use any method of punishment that would be considered inappropriate or harsh, and all are administered by the Camp Director.
+Because of the structure of the program, we seldom have incidents.

 NASC Owner & Camp Director